ncmreynolds/muthur/README.md

 That's it, you should be done.
 If you message your bot directly or the group chat it's part of with something that has '/say ' at the start then speech should just come out of the Raspberry Pi default audio output.
 The bot will reply with 'Broadcast:' and a copy of your message once it is sent.
 The delay is usually only a second or two.

 If there are any errors from the speech generation the bot will show them in the chat.
-It has probed mostly reliable.
+It has proved mostly reliable.

 ## Forcing audio out onto the jack plug